Putting a Child Up for Adoption at Any Age

 A hopeful adoptive family is given the chance to live out their dream of growing a family.

 Choosing adoption is not an exclusive right for certain types of mothers.
 Every adoption is unique, and all kinds of people choose adoption.
 If you’re trying to decide whether adoption might be an option for you, you may be wondering, can you put a child up for adoption at any age?

 If you are considering adoption for an older child, you may be wondering if there is a maximum age to put a child up for adoption, or if there are age requirements for giving your child up for adoption.

-Like we said, every adoption is unique.
-This means there isn’t one, single answer that will apply to every circumstance.
+These are common questions to ask, and it’s important to know that it is okay to consider adoption.
 Your ability to place an older child for adoption will come down to the specific details of your situation.
 In some situations, you can place older children for adoption.
-Other times, there may be an age limit to give up for adoption.
+Other times, there may be an age limit to “give up” for adoption.

 Can You “Give Your Child Up” for Adoption at Any Age?

 Adoption can be a brave and selfless decision.
 As a mother, we know you want what is best for your child.
 Even though it’s common to hear the phrase “give a child up for adoption,” this decision is anything but giving up, no matter how old your child may be.
 You should always feel supported to make the best decision possible for your life, which is a choice only you are qualified to make.

 When you are considering adoption, especially adoption with older children, the choices available to you will differ depending on age.